Integral representation and supports of functionals on Lipschitz spaces: Majorizable elements of F(M) and Lip0(M)*

 Now we turn to the following problem.
 An element $\phi$ of $\lipfree{M}$ or $\bidualfree{M}$ is majorizable precisely when it can be expressed as the difference between two positive elements.
 Does there exist a canonical, ``minimal'' representation as such a difference?
 Let us fix some notation:

 \begin{definition} Let $X$ be an ordered vector space and $x\in X$.
-A \emph{majorant} of $x$ is a positive element $x^+\in\pos{X}$ such that $x\leq x^+$.
-If there exists a majorant $x^+$ of $x$ with the property that every majorant of $x$ is also a majorant of $x^+$, we call such $x^+$ the \emph{minimum majorant} of $x$. \end{definition}
+A \textit{majorant} of $x$ is a positive element $x^+\in\pos{X}$ such that $x\leq x^+$.
+If there exists a majorant $x^+$ of $x$ with the property that every majorant of $x$ is also a majorant of $x^+$, we call such $x^+$ the \textit{minimum majorant} of $x$. \end{definition}

 Our question can be rephrased as: does every majorizable element have a minimum majorant?
 It is obvious that the minimum majorant is unique whenever it exists, and that if $x^+$ is the minimum majorant of $x$ then $x^-=x^+-x$ is the minimum majorant of $-x$.
 Moreover, the existence of such a minimum majorant is equivalent to the existence of an optimal representation $x=x^+-x^-$ where $x^+,x^-$ are positive and satisfy the following minimum property: \textit{for every expression $x=y^+-y^-$ where $y^+,y^-\geq 0$ we have $y^+\geq x^+$ and $y^-\geq x^-$}.
 This behaviour is found in $\Lip_0(M)$ with the optimal decomposition $f=f^+-f^-$, and also in finite measures where the Jordan decomposition into their positive and negative parts is optimal in that sense.
 In both cases, the minimum majorant of an element can be identified with its positive part.
-It is reasonable to expect similar properties from majorizable functionals on $\Lip_0(M)$, given their close relationship to measures.